sortecoevo/sortee/content/people.md

 Directors serve **three-years terms**.

 Volunteering for the remaining committees is a **one-year** commitment.
-Brief descriptions of each committee and their positions are listed in the [nomination form](https://whitmancollege.qualtrics.com/jfe/form/SV_3Uxw0F7XnPB0NBI).
+Brief descriptions of each committee and their positions are listed in the [committee nomination form](https://whitmancollege.qualtrics.com/jfe/form/SV_3Uxw0F7XnPB0NBI).

 ## Committees: